-I cooked up a load of mustard sauce and purposely went heavy-handed with the mustard.
+I cooked up a load of sauce and purposely went heavy-handed with the mustard.

 Then I took some samples and tested nine different ways of cutting the mustard flavor.
-I tested:
+I tried:

 When I tasted the new and (hopefully) improved sauce, I noted how much mustard flavor remained, plus any other significant changes to the sauce like texture or consistency.